Selfridge, North Dakota: Geography

 According to the United States Census Bureau, the town has a total area of 0.27 sqmi, all land.

 School System

 The Selfridge Public School District system consists of two main school buildings.
 Selfridge Elementary serves grades K-6.
 The high school serves grades 7-12.
 The school system enrolls around 100 students.

 The schools were built in the 1950s to replace the old main school building.
 The elementary school was once a private school for the St. Philomena Catholic Church.

-Local Business
+Organizations

-The town is now served by the Farmers Union Oil Co.
-(Cenex), the Branding Iron Bar & Steakhouse, USDA (United States Department of Agriculture), Cedar Soil Conservation District, the senior center, the United States Postal Service, and numerous churches.
+The town is now served by the USDA (United States Department of Agriculture), Cedar Soil Conservation District, the senior center, the United States Postal Service, and numerous churches.